Audie Award for Original Work

 The Audie Award for Original Work is one of the Audie Awards presented annually by the Audio Publishers Association (APA).
 It awards excellence in narration, production, and content for an audiobook not recorded from a pre-existing book or play released in a given year.
 It has been awarded since 1996.

 Winners and finalists

+Winners are listed first each year and highlighted in green.